 Liquidware maintains various kinds of helpful resources on our Customer Support Portal.
 If you have questions about your product, use these online resources.
-The Support Portal includes product forums and a searchable knowledge base, among other items.
-You can visit our website at https://www.liquidware.com.
+The Support Portal includes product forums and a searchable knowledge base, as well as the ability to submit a case to the Liquidware Support system on the Liquidware Customer Support Portal.
 For product documentation, refer to our Liquidware Document Repository.